snicco/php-scoper-excludes/README.md

 After generating your necessary files you can use them in combination with [excluded-symbols feature](https://github.com/humbug/php-scoper#excluded-symbols).

-We already generate exclusion lists for WordPress, WP-CLI and WooCommerce.
+We already generated exclusion lists for WordPress, WP-CLI and WooCommerce.
 You can find them here:

 - [sniccowp/php-scoper-wordpress-excludes](https://github.com/sniccowp/php-scoper-wordpress-excludes)
 - [sniccowp/php-scoper-wp-cli-excludes](https://github.com/sniccowp/php-scoper-wp-cli-excludes)